Eddie Hall

-Eddie Hall (born 15 January 1988) is an English retired strongman competitor.
+Edward Stephen Hall (born 15 January 1988) is a British retired strongman competitor.
 He is best known for his former world record 500 kg deadlift and for winning 2017 World's Strongest Man competition.
 He has also won national competitions such as England's Strongest Man, Britain's Strongest Man, and UK's Strongest Man multiple times in the national circuit.

-Since his retirement, Hall presented his own television series Eddie Eats America and was featured in TV shows like Channel 5 Celebs In Solitary, SPORTbible webseries Beasted!, History Channel series The Strongest Man in History and also initiated the gameshow Battle of the Beasts in Malta.

 Venturing into other sports, in 2022, he was defeated by Hafþór Júlíus Björnsson in boxing, and in 2024, was defeated by Brian Shaw in arm wrestling.
-In 2025, he won against a 48-year-old Mariusz Pudzianowski in mixed martial arts.
+In 2025, he defeated Mariusz Pudzianowski in mixed martial arts.

+In 2025, he launched his own podcast titled The Good, the Bad and The Beast, interviewing various strongman athletes and other athletes.

 Early life

-Hall was born in Newcastle-under-Lyme on 15 January 1988.
+Hall was born in Newcastle-under-Lyme, in Staffordshire, England on 15 January 1988.
 As a teenager, he was a competitive swimmer in his age group; having competed in the UK Nationals swimming competition in 2001, winning four gold medals and one silver while setting two British records.
 He attended Clayton Hall Academy, but was expelled at the age of 15 and began homeschooling.
 At the age of 16, he began an apprenticeship as a technician at Lex Commercials, the local DAF Trucks site in Stoke-on-Trent.
 Upon completion of his apprenticeship in 2008, he began working as a mechanic and technician at the Robert Wiseman Dairies site in Market Drayton until 2016.